pitkant/stats_shiny/README.md

 ## 2. Install RStudio

+To run Shiny apps in R you need to have R installed on your computer.
+Since this is an R Shiny application this guide presumes that you have R installed, but if you don't you can download it from [The R Project website](https://www.r-project.org).

 To run the Shiny app in this repository, you need to have RStudio installed on your computer.
 Follow the instructions below based on your operating system:

 ### Windows